 04/06 - Pop Robson gets married in Hexham.

-06/06 - Sir John lang becomes the latest person to criticise Newcastle magistrates stressing that to get hooliganism under control they need the courts to support them with fines which are large enough to act as a deterrent.
+06/06 - Sir John Lang becomes the latest person to criticise Newcastle magistrates stressing that to get hooliganism under control they need the courts to support them with fines which are large enough to act as a deterrent.

 06/06 - The FA have not nominated United for a place in next year's Fairs Cup although they are one of two reserves.
 The General Assembly will take place in Budapest next Wednesday and once again the 1-city-1-club rule will be challenged.
 Hope for United is in the form of a proposal to allow the holders to defend their trophy.

-06/06 - The Supporters Club trip to Budapest is fully booked, but there are 30 left on a 100-seater jet.
-The Supporters Club also hit back at suggestions that they were given 1,000 tickets for the Fairs Cup Final First Leg before they were put on sale to the general public.
+The NUSC brand claims that they received thousands of tickets for the Fairs Cup Final before they were put on sale to the general public as "ridiculous".
 They state that they were given 500 tickets for the Leazes End in addition to their usual allocation; giving 1,000 in all.

 09/06 - Hungary beat Eire 2-1 with Ujpest players Dunai and Bene both featuring.
 United set off for Budapest.